NewsLocal News

 and last updated

-Attorneys for the Menendez brothers filed court papers last year seeking to have their convictions overturned, and a hearing on the matter is scheduled for Nov.
+Attorneys for the Menendez brothers filed court papers last year seeking to have their convictions overturned, and a prosecution response is due by Nov.
 26. Interest in the case has also been renewed of late thanks to the release of a Netflix documentary.

 At a Thursday afternoon news conference, Gascón said attorneys in his office are reviewing the possibility the Menendez brothers could be entitled to have their case reheard or to be resentenced.
 He says he is "not leaning in any direction right now.
 I'm keeping an open mind."
 But he insisted, "the final decision will be mine."